Child dies after being found near White Cliffs of Dover

 A child has died after being found near the White Cliffs of Dover in Kent.

-Kent Police said emergency services were called to an area near Swingate, Dover on Monday.
+Emergency services were called to the scene near Swingate, Dover, on Monday at around 5.50pm.

 The child was taken to a nearby hospital where they were pronounced dead.